Understanding the Balance Sheet

 In the case of our sample XYZ Corporation Balance Sheet, it appears that the financial health of XYZ might be deteriorating.
 Therefore, it would make sense to obtain the 2007 numbers and/or discuss some of your concerns with XYZ directly.
 You should definitely read the Notes to Consolidated Financial Statements included in the 10-Ks supplied to the U.S. Securities and Exchange Commission.

-Christine Newhouse, Director Accounting, ABC-Amega Inc., has been with ABC-Amega for 30 years.
+Christine Newhouse, Director Accounting, ABC-Amega Inc., has been with ABC-Amega for over 30 years, and is responsible for the management of all systems, processes and reporting within the company's accounting department.
 She holds a B.S. in Accounting from Canisius College.
 She is on the Board of Directors of the Western Division Federal Credit Union and is a member of the American Society of Women Accountants.